Privacy Policy

 - Aggregate AI cost-accounting rows carry no user identifier, so there is no per-user row to delete.

-- Onboarding / funnel analytics events do include your Discord user ID, but live in an append-only stream that can't be edited or deleted on request.
-They auto-expire (see Retention).
+- Onboarding / funnel analytics events no longer store your Discord user ID — it's replaced by a salted one-way hash before writing, so there's no per-user identifier left to delete.
+They also live in an append-only stream that can't be edited after the fact and auto-expire regardless (see Retention).

 - A few integrity audit records (e.g. who removed a different user's lore entry) are kept, but with your identifier replaced by an anonymous marker — they no longer point at you.